callous-youth/RPG/README.md

-# Code for ICASSP 2026 Paper, "Past as Prior: Reweighted Proxy Guidance for Stable Adversarial Training"
+# "Past as Prior: Reweighted Proxy Guidance for Stable Adversarial Training"【ICASSP 2026】

 This repository implements Reweighted Proxy Guidance (RPG), a history-guided adversarial training framework that uses the immediately preceding model as a proxy prior.
 RPG can be combined with both single-step and multi-step adversarial training, including Fast-AT, Fast-AT-GA, Fast-BAT, and PGD-AT.